Parkinson’s disease is considered, by conservative Western science, to be a progressive, degenerative disorder with no known cause or cure.

 Practitioners have responsibility to try to alleviate distressing symptoms wherever possible.
 Some symptoms will persist until recovery is sufficiently advanced to allow increased production of dopamine, serotonin, glutamine and a number of other neurotransmitters deficient in those with Parkinson’s disease.

 This is not such a frightening task since we lose at least 80% of our neurotransmitter production before we display physical symptoms.
 Therefore, we need only restore 10% or 15% in order to live as if we are fully well again.

 Some symptoms may be alleviated with appropriate use of herbs, homeopathics or gentle bodywork.
 Urinary frequency and urgency is common, and responds well to particular homeopathics and Bowen Therapy.
-Fatigue is a constant battle, and may diminish our will to recover, so the use of tonic remedies can be useful.
+Fatigue is a constant battle, and may diminish our will to recover.
+That’s why the use of tonic remedies can be useful.
 Pain and stiffness responds well to ingestible and bodywork treatments, as do cramps and muscle spasms.
 Pilates and similar ‘conscious mind’ exercises may help with mobility and balance.
-A colleague and I have developed stretches suitable for those confined to chairs or wheelchairs that can relieve pain and improve mobility.
+A colleague and I have developed stretches suitable for those confined to wheelchairs that can relieve pain and improve mobility.